 The Bend Chamber has been here for the business community for over 93 years.
 Encouraging business development, support, retention, and recruitment to community development, information dissemination, and issues management, the Bend Chamber takes the lead – yesterday, today, and tomorrow.

 For businesses seeking education, outreach, advocacy, networking, and more, and who want their membership dollars to work hard for them in the hands of local stewards, there is and always has been one clear leader, the Bend Chamber of Commerce.
 Where Bend does business.

 “The Bend Chamber is dedicated to helping local companies grow their businesses so the economy will grow for all businesses.”

-Representing over 1,200 businesses with more than 23,000 employees, the Bend Chamber serves to create and support a strong local economy.
-From serving as the voice of small business to government on local issues to networking opportunities, community support, The Bend Chamber’s is dedicated to creating and supporting a strong local economy.
+Representing over 1,600 businesses with more than 25,000 employees, the Bend Chamber serves to create and support a strong local economy.
+From serving as the voice of small business to government on local issues to networking opportunities, community support, the Bend Chamber is dedicated to creating and supporting a strong local economy.

 Bend Chamber’s roots run deep in Bend’s history.
 Although business alliances have existed in Bend as early as 1907, the Chamber’s membership began to rise in the 1920s and 1930s, as area visitors began discovering Bend’s unique recreational haven.
 Over the years, the number of Chamber members has grown steadily with Bend residents.

 Some of the Chamber’s earliest members include Miller Lumber Co., Bend Garage (now Chevrolet Cadillac of Bend), and the law firm now known as Bryant, Lovlien & Jarvis.
 All of those businesses still are thriving in Bend.